mjcarter95/PyBindStan/README.md

 PyBindStan is a Python interface to Stan.
 This package is a boiled down version of [HTTPStan](https://github.com/stan-dev/httpstan) with no REST API.

 ### Requirements
-System requirements: Mac or Ubuntu (will extend to Windows soon)
+System requirements: Mac or Ubuntu

 ### Installation